Ready to get help? Our Treatment Consultants are available 24/7.

 Common Signs of Liver Damage Caused by Alcohol Abuse

-It’s no secret that a lot of adults love to drink alcohol for a lot of different reasons.
-It can be to unwind after a long day at work, to be more social at a friend’s get together, or simply because they enjoy the taste.
+It’s no secret many adults love to drink alcohol.
+Reasons can include unwinding after a long day at work, being more social at a friend’s gathering, or because they enjoy the taste.

-Overall, moderate alcohol consumption isn’t that bad for you and can even have some surprising benefits.
-However, there is a difference between enjoying a glass of wine at dinner and abusing alcohol – which can lead to a variety of serious health consequences, including addiction and liver damage.
+There is a difference between enjoying a glass of wine at dinner and binge drinking.
+Excessive alcohol consumption can lead to a variety of serious health consequences, including addiction and alcohol cirrhosis.
+In this blog, we’ll discuss the most common signs of alcoholic liver disease.

-The liver’s job is to filter alcohol out of a person’s bloodstream when they drink.
-While consuming too much alcohol over a period of time will definitely affect a person’s entire body, it will significantly impact the liver’s ability to function properly.
+The liver’s job is to filter alcohol out of a person’s bloodstream when they drink alcohol.
+While consuming too much alcohol over time will affect the entire body, it has a more significant impact on the liver’s ability to function properly.

 8 Signs of Alcohol-Related Liver Damage